devfile/devfile-web/libs/docs/src/docs/2.2.0/create-devfiles-with-templates.md

 ## Procedure

-1. Creating a minimal devfile
+1. Creating a minimal devfile:
     - `schemaVersion` is the only required root element
     - `metadata` is optional but it is recommended to have in your templates